bricaud/gremlin-server-3.2.5-REST/README.md

-# A Docker container for Gremlin 3.2.5 with REST API and a demo graph
+# A Docker container for Gremlin 3.2.5 with a demo graph

-This Docker file creates a container running a Gremlin server, [Gremlin Tinkerpop](https://github.com/apache/tinkerpop) 3.2.5, with a TinkerGraph.
+This repository provides files to creates a container running a Gremlin server, [Gremlin Tinkerpop](https://github.com/apache/tinkerpop) 3.2.5, with a TinkerGraph.
 The graph database is populated with data from a tree of life (tree of 35960 nodes and 35959 edges, see data section).
+The licence is Apache 2.0 for the code files and Creative Commons BY 3 for the data.

+The default protocol for communicating with the server is REST (ajax post request).
+A version of the server using websocket can be found on the branch `websocket` of this repository.

+There are two releases of the this Gremlin server: a server using the Gremlin REST API on the `master` branch and a server using websocket on the `websocket` branch.

+## How to run it

 To build it, run the following command:
 ```